Industry Analysis & Industry Trends

 The Great Lakes

-The Great Lakes region is the largest producer of nonferrous castings, accounting for about 33.6% of industry establishments.
-The average establishment size (70 employees per establishment) is also large relative to the industry, as the majority of establishments have less than 20 employees... purchase to read more
+The Great Lakes region is the largest producer of nonferrous castings, accounting for 33.5% of industry establishments.
+The region's importance reflects the fact that key customers in the automotive industry are also based around the Great Lakes... purchase to read more